dsleo/dsleo.github.io/_posts/2023-06-16-the-no-free-lunch-theorem-of-LLMs.md

   <source src="/assets/videos/trap.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>
-<figcaption style="margin-top: 10px; font-size: 14px;">When the LLM teaser doesn't give the full movie that easily</figcaption>
+<figcaption style="margin-top: 10px; font-size: 14px;">When the LLM teaser doesn't give the full ML movie that easily</figcaption>
 </figure>

 ---